What is ease?

 Look for clues.
 Words to look for in the description are… fitted, semi-fitted, loose, very loose, oversized.

 **Disclaimer: The chart shown below is an amount considered by most as a “general rule of thumb”.
 Every pattern maker and the instructor will have a different opinion on what the appropriate minimum amount should be.
 But they are usually within close distance from one another.
-Sizes plays a factor in this as well.
 Instead of giving you a range as most do.
 I have narrowed down an amount I find very helpful.

 This chart is aimed at lightweight-medium woven fabrics.
 Types of garments its aimed for are tops, trousers (pants), and dresses.
-(Other types like coats, jackets, skinny jeans, knits, heavyweight fabrics and anything other than what’s listed above have a different amount of minimum ease.)
+(Other types like coats, jackets, skinny jeans, knits, heavyweight fabrics and anything other than what’s listed above have a different amount of minimum ease.
+Usually with these larger amount of ease is factored in.)

 Enter your measurements (in the column below) and add the minimum ease to your measurements.
 The sum is the minimum amount you need on a pattern in order for the garment to be able to be placed on your body, allow you to move, or be considered fitted.